VeriVote/polyas-core3-open-cred/README.md

 A fragment of "Polyas Open Cred" translated from Kotlin to Java for doing formal program verification.
 The fragment is most likely not fully functional as simplifying assumptions are made.

 All relevant proofs can be found in the sub-directories named "proofs...".
 The statistics belonging to these proofs are found in the corresponding "stats..." sub-directories.
 These proofs were executed on a computer with an Intel Core i7-4720HQ (2x2.60GHz) processor and 16 GB of RAM.
+The specification and inital proof took about 80 to 90 hours.

 Executing `./run.sh path/to/key.jar` will re-run all proofs, saving them and the statistics in this directory.